 I got my period when I was 14 years old and I did NOT know what was going on.
 I started bleeding and thought I was dying.
 Menstruation (among many other things) was a taboo topic in our household, and unfortunately not something we ever spoke about.
 So I had to turn to the sealed section of teenage magazines to get my info (keeping in mind, this was before Doctor Google was around!).

 I covered the bloody evidence on my undies by wearing loo paper or binning my undies throughout my flow.
-Until one day, my mum caught on (how do mums seem to know everything?!) and all of sudden pads and tampons were appearing in my bathroom cabinet.
+Until one day, my mother caught on (how do mamas seem to know everything?!) and all of sudden pads and tampons were appearing in my bathroom cabinet.
 I had so much shame and guilt around this sacred and special ‘coming of age’ time in my life, and I didn’t understand what was going on with my body.

 Then, from 14 to 18 years old, I experienced debilitating periods where I would be hunched over in agony, sometimes even passing out, vomiting, diarrhea, missing days of school and downing as many painkillers as I could just to get through the excruciating pain.
 I used chemical-laden toxic pads and tampons, which I would leave in overnight and all day at school because I was so embarrassed and didn’t want to face what was ‘down there’.
 Then when I hit 18 years old, I didn’t want to fall pregnant so I went straight on the pill.
 I loved it!
 My skin cleared up and I could skip my period whenever I had a party or event. #Winning!
 Or so I thought…